 Self-harm - Self-harm is a broad term that can be used to describe a variety of behaviours that lead to physical harm.
 These include self-cutting or scratching the skin, burning/branding with cigarettes/lighters, scalding, overdose of tablets or other toxins, tying ligatures around the neck, punching oneself or other surfaces, banging limbs/head and hair pulling (Mental Health Foundation, 2006).
-It may also include risk taking behaviours where the child / young person is careless for their own safety and there is a risk of physical harm.
+It may also include risk taking behaviours where someone is careless for their own safety and there is a risk of physical harm.
 It also includes neglect of physical health for example young people with insulin dependent diabetes who intentionally miss insulin doses.
 Self-harm usually occurs in response to emotional distress.
+Please see the Place2Be Risk Assessment and Safety Plans and Guidelines.

 Suicide / Suicide Ideation - The term 'suicide' means an act that is intended to end one's life.
 Suicidal ideations, often called suicidal thoughts or ideas, is a broad term used to describe a range of contemplations, wishes, and preoccupations with death and suicide (PubMed, 2021).
 These issues can caused by many factors, including depression and mental illness, stress, financial problems, relationship breakdown, bereavement and abuse.
+Please see the Place2Be Risk Assessment and Safety Plans and Guidelines.